maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Maksimum işlem ağırlığı, işlem girdi ağırlığından daha küçük olmalıdır.</translation>

 YES
-The translation adds "olmalıdır" ("must be"), which is not present in the original source and changes the meaning.
-The source states a factual comparison ("Maximum transaction weight is less than transaction weight without inputs") without implying a requirement.
+The translation does not accurately reflect the original English meaning.
+The English says the "maximum transaction weight is less than transaction weight without inputs," which indicates an error state (i.e., maximum is less than a minimum required baseline, which is not permitted).
+The Turkish translation incorrectly adds "olmalıdır" (must be), making it a recommendation rather than an error.

 Correct translation:
-Maksimum işlem ağırlığı, girişler olmadan işlem ağırlığından daha azdır.
+Maksimum işlem ağırlığı, girdiler hariç işlem ağırlığından daha küçük.
 ```

 ```